imma1001/EasyTrip/README.md

-# ExploreEase - Your Ultimate Flight Companion
+# EasyTrip - Your Ultimate Flight Companion

 ## Introduction
 Easy Trip is a React Native flight booking app designed to enhance your travel experience by providing seamless flight search, booking, real-time flight tracking, and budget management.
 Leveraging **AI-powered recommendations** and **Firebase cloud services**, Easy Trip ensures a smooth and intelligent travel experience.
 Whether you're planning a business trip or a vacation, Easy Trip is your go-to flight assistant.